 834-5566 |

 In addition, there are numerous self-employed specialists who provide treatment.
-Sometimes unions subsidize such treatment.
-Keep in mind to seek help from a legally licensed profession and that the person in question has knowledge of treating violence cases.
+Sometimes, unions subsidize such treatment.
+Keep in mind to seek help from a legally licensed professional, and ensure that the person in question has knowledge of treating violence cases.
 Examples include psychologists and social workers.